bbauska/UC-Davis-JS-Basics/readme.md

   title="2.24 More on Functions" alt="2.24 More on Functions." />
 </p>
-We have a few more things to talk about in terms of functions before we're done with this lesson.
+We have a few more things to talk about in terms of functions before we&apos;re done with this lesson.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 296. functions can be anonymous (166) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">